innerspeech/innerspeech/README.rst

 Quickstart and Tutorial
 -----------------------
-The following example in `examples/microelectrode/willett_2023` demonstrates how to train a GRU model on the `A high-performance speech neuroprosthesis <https://datadryad.org/stash/dataset/doi:10.5061/dryad.x69p8czpq>`_ dataset using the Innerspeech toolkit.
+The following example in ``examples/microelectrode/willett_2023`` demonstrates how to train a GRU model on the `A high-performance speech neuroprosthesis <https://datadryad.org/stash/dataset/doi:10.5061/dryad.x69p8czpq>`_ dataset using the Innerspeech toolkit.
+This exmaple is equivalent to the ``InnerSpeech (RNN-transformer 3-gram rescore) WER 10.08`` submission on the `Brain-to-Text Benchmark '24 <https://eval.ai/web/challenges/challenge-page/2099/leaderboard/4944>`_.

-TODO: <ADD EXAMPLE>

 More detailed tutorials and examples are available in the documentation and the examples directory of the repository.